 Professional indemnity insurance can also be helpful to companies which are privy to private third-party information such as data or intellectual property (e.g. corporate lawyers).
 That’s because it can cover them if a client claims they have lost money and time as a result of what they consider the professional individual’s negligence and poor practice.

 In the event such a professional was sued and lost, the costs would be astronomical and probably enough to force them to close down their business for good.
 They may also be forced to sell their home.
 In other words, the damage done could be more than just financial; family relationships could come under strain too.

 And certainly, these types of claims are on the rise, thanks to the flourishing ‘blame and claim culture which is spreading from across the Atlantic.

 What does it cover?

 With professional indemnity insurance, the person defending the claim of negligence, defamation etc would have the cost of compensation to the client covered, together with that client’s loss of earnings, future loss and however much it will cost to repair whatever has been done that the client has sued for in the first place.

 Damages and legal costs would also be covered.
-Even if the professional is judged to the be in the right and the client’s claim thrown out by the court, the person being sued could still have thousands of pounds of legal costs to fund in order to defend himself in the first place.
+Even if the professional is judged to be in the right and the client’s claim is thrown out by the court, the person being sued could still have thousands of pounds of legal costs to fund in order to defend himself in the first place.